gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ---

-## 6. Home Assistant Integration
+#### 2. Home Assistant Integration

-Now, I'm assuming if you're reading this that you're already running [Home Assistant](https://www.home-assistant.io/) on another device.
-If you're not, or "Home Assistant" is a foreign term to you, I'd skip this section for now and come back when you're tired of telling everyone to look at your rainwater tank levels.
+If you're using [Home Assistant](https://www.home-assistant.io/) you can use Node-RED on the Pi to pipe in data from the dashboard you just set up to Home Assistant.

-Installing and configuring HA is (WAY!) beyond the scope of this tutorial, but for those of you who already have it running and want to pipe in data from your shiny new MetSci dashboard, here are two options:
+Installing and configuring HA is well beyond the scope of this tutorial, but for those of you who already have it running and want to pipe in data from your shiny new MetSci setup, here's how you can do it:

-#### 1. Via Node-RED (Recommended)
-This method provides real-time updates and more flexibility:

 1. Install the Home Assistant nodes in Node-RED on your MetSci Pi:
    ```bash